-The next step is to help ensure that not only do you get the results you need in the IELTS test but that you pass it with flying colours.
+You should aim to pass IELTS with flying colours, no matter why you are taking the exam.
 While many businesses today have English as a universal language and require employees to have competent English language skills, according to the Complete University Guide, most university applications from non-native English speakers require an IELTS exam score of between 5.6 – 6 or higher.

 How can I improve my writing skills for the IELTS exam?

-- Keep your writing simple.
-It is far better to you write correct, simple English, rather than make mistakes trying to show off your depth of knowledge of the English language.
+It is far better to you write correct, straightforward English, rather than make mistakes trying to show off your depth of knowledge of the English language.
+The IELTS writing test is about communicating ideas to an educated reader, who is not an expert in the subject you are writing about.
 Remember the adage “Good simple, not bad complex”.

 - I’ve = I have

 - I’d = I would or I had

 - It’s = it is or it has

 - they’ve = they have

 Contraction Issues that Harm Your IELTS Writing Score